pglen/pyvserv/README.md

  The unique ID the thread ID and it is not cryptographically secure;

  The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
-(Files named pycli_*)
+(Files named pyvcli_*)

 ## Testing: